 Thank you for all the sweet comments about Purely Fit Life!
 We are excited (and a little nervous) to get things rolling for it.
-You will also start to see some changes happening here on purelytwins from design and some new blog post ideas.
-Hopefully making our readers experience better.
+You will also start to see some changes happening here on purelytwins from the design to some new blog post ideas.
+Hopefully making our readers’ experience better.

 Perfect way to work the full body in just under 20 minutes.

 Lori: I workout each day to feel stronger!
 Over the years I always felt strong during my workouts or daily activities, but these past few months I have been feeling even stronger than I ever have before.
 That strength comes from the inside as well.
 Each day I am eager to workout because I love the way it makes me feel.